portalhugger/Probability-Zero/plans.md

 # STORY PROGRESSION
 ## PHASE I
-"automation / programming phase"
+"automation phase"

-* "1 in 7.7e77777 chance of reconstituting the Multiverse"

 * read initial document (intro)
- * SCP-7000 is an undisclosed phenomenon which destroyed nearly all of existence. before it could do so, all remaining universes were harnessed by the Temporal Anomalies Dept. to form a special pocket universe in which the reader/player resides. they, made immortal by the Foundation, must eternally click on a random universe generation machine until it creates a universe in which some version of the Foundation can withstand SCP-7000
+ * SCP-7000 is an undisclosed phenomenon which destroyed nearly all of existence.
+Before it could do so, all remaining universes were harnessed by the Temporal Anomalies Dept. to form a special pocket universe in which you reside.
+You, made immortal by the Foundation, must eternally click on a random universe generation machine until it happens to create a universe possessing some variation of the Foundation
- * frustrated/confused by lack of SCP-7000 description

 * read maintenance guide (tutorial/guide)
  * there are special maintenance codes which can be used to access the STATS' features (Statistics, Options)